chrismarget/vyos-builder/README.md

 # vyos-builder
-A Packer project to build a VyOS .iso.
+A Packer project to build a VyOS .iso image.

 When you run this builder, it builds an Ubuntu 18.04 VM which is used to build a VyOS `.iso` file.
 The VyOS image is then extracted from the VM which gets shut down and then exported as a `.vmdk` and `.ovf`.